github twitter linkedin instagram email

 • Plan

-The speech would end with the admonition, “If you don’t know, don’t go!"[1]
+The speech ends with the admonition, “If you don’t know, don’t go!"[1]

 Putting this into practice